saferpay/jsonapi/texts/ChapterAliasStore.md

 <td class="col-sm-8">
 	<div style="padding-bottom: 10px">Used to restrict the means of payment which are available to the payer</div>
 	<i class="small text-muted">
-Possible values: AMEX, BANCONTACT, BONUS, DINERS, DIRECTDEBIT, JCB, MAESTRO, MASTERCARD, MYONE, VISA.
+Possible values: AMEX, BONUS, DINERS, DIRECTDEBIT, JCB, MAESTRO, MASTERCARD, MYONE, VISA.
 Additional values may be accepted but are ignored.<br />
 				    <span>Example: <code>[&quot;VISA&quot;, &quot;MASTERCARD&quot;]</code></span>
 	</i>
 </td>